ISonets/BI_2021_HV6A_project/README.md

 The aim of this work is a hybrid assembly of the human genome, presumably containing integrated HHV-6A.
 The results may be relevant for further clarifying studies (Sanger sequencing, FISH hybridization)

 See Workflow for materials and methods used in this project.

+# TASKS:

+1. Analyze the available algorithms for performing de novo hybrid assembly of the human genome.
+2. Perform hybrid de novo assembly with at least two alternative algorithms.
+Compare the build quality in terms of NG50, NGA50.
+3. Predict assembly errors using the GRCh38 reference genome.
+4. Search for the site of the HV6A insertion.

+# Students & their tasks:

+1) Ignat Sonets -- hybrid de novo genome assembly
+2) Adelia Popova -- HHV6A virus integration site search (see separate repository)

+# REPOSITORY STRUCTURE:
+1) Workflow_genome_assembly.Md -- main document, where you can find list of used tools, hardware desciption, wokflow, struggels during the project and future plans;
+2) FastQC_reports -- reports for all MGI reads data after using AfterQC tool;
+3) Kaiju results -- results for estimation taxonomic composition.
+To date only 2 of the files were checked,but we suggest that other files being taken from 1 source also had same taxonomic profile;
+4) QUAST_res -- statistics for almost all assemblies made for this project;
+5) assembly_logs -- log files for almost all assemblies, this files could be useful in future work.